scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** any
 - **Level Required:** 3/10

 Make a ranged attack against a target, adding a proficiency die to the roll.
-On hit they take normal weapon damage, and on crit they are pinned. a Pinned creature has a move and sprint speed of 0, and may spend 2 AP on their turn to remove this effect.
+On hit they take 1 wound, and on crit they are pinned.
+A Pinned creature has a move and sprint speed of 0 and grants combat advantage, and cannot move until they spend 5 AP to free themselves.

 ***Enhanced:*** Add a superior die instead of a proficiency die.